wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 }
 ```

 A Snak provides some kind of information about a specific Property of a given Entity.
-Currently, there are three kinds of Snaks: ''value'', ''somevalue'' or ''novalue''.
-A ''value'' snak represents a specific value for the property, which ''novalue'' and ''somevalue'' only express that there is no, or respectively some unknown, value.
+Currently, there are three kinds of Snaks: *value*, *somevalue* or *novalue*.
+A *value* snak represents a specific value for the property, which *novalue* and *somevalue* only express that there is no, or respectively some unknown, value.

 A Snak is represented by providing the following fields:

 * snaktype
   * The type of the snak.
-Currently, this is one of ''value'', ''somevalue'' or ''novalue''.
+Currently, this is one of *value*, *somevalue* or *novalue*.
 * property
   * The ID of the property this Snak is about.
 * datatype
-  * The ''datatype'' field indicates how the value of the Snak can be interpreted.
+  * The *datatype* field indicates how the value of the Snak can be interpreted.
 The datatypes could be any other of the datatypes listed on https://www.wikidata.org/wiki/Special:ListDatatypes.
 * datavalue
-  * If the snaktype is ''value'', there is a ''datavalue'' field that contains the actual value the Snak associates with the Property.
+  * If the snaktype is *value*, there is a *datavalue* field that contains the actual value the Snak associates with the Property.
 See @ref #json_datavalues below.

 #### Data Values {#json_datavalues}